 When collaboration is with a remote team, the human factor also becomes more important and influential.
 Internal employees have to be onboard and happy to work with colleagues in a new way and to allow for some differences in culture.
 They should also not be afraid they may lose their job to outsourcing, which can cause quiet resentment and a lack of cooperation.

 These factors should all be considered and handled before an organisation brings in an IT outsourcing partner.
 If necessary, take a step back and solve these internal issues before moving forward.
 In the long run, doing so will save time.

-Krusche & Company (K&C) is a German owned and registered nearshore IT outsourcing company based in Munich and with centres of technical excellence in Krakow, Sofia, Azerbaijan, and Iraqi Kurdistan and distributed IT specialists across Eastern Europe and Central Asia.
+Krusche & Company (K&C) is a German-owned and registered nearshore IT outsourcing company based in Munich and with centres of technical excellence in Krakow, Sofia, Azerbaijan, and Iraqi Kurdistan and distributed IT specialists across Eastern Europe and Central Asia.
 Our presence across multiple geographies allows us to offer 3 nearshore rate tiers to fit different budgets.
 With almost 25 years of experience in IT outsourcing, we have worked with some of the biggest brands in Germany and Europe as well as numerous successful SMEs and exciting start-ups.

-We specialise in cloud technologies, DevOps processes, web development and QA and offer onshore and nearshore team augmentation and dedicated teams of developers, infrastructure expertise and consultancy.
+We specialise in cloud technologies, DevOps processes, web development, blockchain development, embedded development and QA and provide nearshore team augmentation and dedicated teams of developers, infrastructure expertise and consultancy.
 We provide a range of cooperation models from stripped back staffing to full delivery management.

 If you are embarking on your IT outsourcing journey, or in the selection process of new vendors, we’d be delighted to talk!